Mohammed Abdul-Saaka: Early life and education

-Career and Politics
+Career and politics

 He practised law privately in Tamale before he ventured into politics.
 He was also a leader in the Northern Youth Association.
 He was appointed ministerial secretary at the ministry of defence in 1969.

 That same year he was elected as a member of parliament for Walewale on the ticket of the Progress Party.
 He contested with Kansoni B. Asabigi of the National Alliance of Liberals and Alfred Asaana Illiasu of the All People's Republican Party.
-In 1971 he was moved to the ministry of interior (internal affairs) as its ministerial secretary.
-He served in that position until January, 1972 when the Busia government was overthrown by the Supreme Military Council.
+In 1971, he was moved to the ministry of interior (internal affairs) as its ministerial secretary.

+He served in that position until January 1972 when the Busia government was overthrown by the Supreme Military Council.
 The overthrown prime minister Kofi Abrefa Busia was then in the United Kingdom and members of the then erstwhile government were being arrested.
 He sought asylum in Ouagadougou the capital of Burkina Faso which was then known as Upper Volta.
 In Burkina Faso, he went to the American embassy in Ouagadougou to inform the then American ambassador about the situation in Ghana and requested for arrangements to be made so he could meet the overthrown prime minister.
-In December, 1972 he left Ghana for the United Kingdom.
+In December 1972 he left Ghana for the United Kingdom.

 Personal life

-Mohammed identified a Muslim by religion and he has two children Jamila and Roland.
+Mohammed was Muslim.
+He had two children, Jamila and Roland.
 He lived in London in his later life.